 -

 Badiou’s writing using mathematics and physics was criticized as being fundamentally flawed as addressed in “Fashionable Nonsense” by mathematician Alan Sokal.
 I, too, am a mathematician.
 Badiou’s use of mathematics illustrates a foundational lack of understanding of the subject.
-Dec 19, 2022 at 19:33
+Commented Dec 19, 2022 at 19:33